Designing the interactive exhibit Train with an Athlete for Gothenburg Sports Museum

 The core of our project is a humanoid 3D athlete model and its exercise animations, which we acquired from Mixamo’s open source library of animations.
 To control the flow of our exhibit, we used Unity Game Engine with a state controller script to alternate the model between idle animation, exercise animation, and fun fact screen states states.
 We also wrote a pixel difference motion detection script that allows the user to trigger state activations using a webcam, which is similar to what we are aiming for in a real museum setting.
 We used Figma to design the fun fact screens that will become visible at the end of every exercise move animation.

 A limitation of this project is that there is no accessible 3D model of Ingemar Johansson available, and well-designed models of boxers are beyond the budget of the project.
-For that reason, the default robot model from Mixamo was used as a demonstration of the concept.
+For this reason, we had to get crafty…